ipiotrowski/delivery_bottleneck_analysis_sql/README.md

 ### NULL handling

-NULL means "we don't know."
+NULL means "unknown."
 Zero or empty string would create false measurements (e.g. AVG of weights skewed by zero-fill).
 NULL is preserved everywhere except where it would break a downstream join.
 Categories get `'unclassified'` because the marts layer needs to join on category name.

-Empty-string normalization (via `CASE WHEN`) is applied only where profiling confirmed empty strings in the source. dbt convention is defensive-by-default with safe_cast macros; raw MySQL CTAS under STRICT mode makes blanket defensive coding risky (see quirks below), so we narrowed the rule to "guard where profile says you need to."
+Empty-string normalization (via `CASE WHEN`) is applied only where profiling confirmed empty strings in the source. dbt convention is defensive-by-default with safe_cast macros; raw MySQL CTAS under STRICT mode makes blanket defensive coding risky (see quirks below), so I narrowed the rule to "guard where profile says you need to."

 ### NOT NULL constraints